Are you a guy who‘s into other guys (and maybe girls too)? Are you looking for a non-judgmental doctor you can talk to honestly about your sex life?

 A gay-friendly doctor is familiar with the health needs of gay and bisexual guys.
 Some doctors specialise in healthcare needs for trans guys too.
 They can help you put together the right sexual health plan for your circumstances.
 This includes STI testing, HIV testing, HIV treatment, PEP and PrEP.

-The most important thing is finding a doctor you feel comfortable with and trust enough to be completely honest about your health and your sexual behaviours.
+The most important thing is finding a doctor you feel comfortable with and trust enough to be completely honest about your health and sexual behaviours.
 Had anonymous sex without a condom and not sure if you’ve been exposed to HIV or an STI?
 Worried about that funny tingling when you pee?
 Got questions about anal sex and taking care of your ass?
 Not sure if it’s safe to swallow cum or give a rim job?

 Guys like Vincent work to stop the spread of HIV — Choosing a healthcare provider | Emen8